openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 - Object Detection (SSD, YOLO): Draws bounding boxes around multiple types of objects in an image
 - Custom: Often based on SSD

-Options to find a model suitable for OpenVINO toolkit:
+You can use one of the following options to find a model suitable for OpenVINO:

 - Download public or Intel pre-trained models from [Open Model Zoo](@ref model_zoo) using [Model Downloader tool](@ref omz_tools_downloader)
 - Download from GitHub, Caffe Zoo, TensorFlow Zoo, etc.
 - Train your own model with machine learning tools

 This guide uses OpenVINO Model Downloader to get pre-trained models.
-You can use one of the following commands to find a model:
+You can use one of the following commands to find a model with this method:

 * List the models available in the downloader.
   ``` sh